Number of Student Admissions

 Admissions Lottery

 All students who submit a completed application form are admitted and enrolled unless the number of applicants exceeds the school’s capacity at a grade level.
 If there are more applicants than available spaces, then admission priority is determined by a public random drawing for each grade level with consideration given for the above admission preferences.
-The lottery is held at the school on the day listed under Admission Dates (attendance is not required).
+The lottery is held at the school or online on the day listed under Admissions: Important Dates (attendance is not required).

 Misrepresentation